manjo-git/ycsb-scripts/README.md

 against mongodb on r5.16Xlarge (Intel) r5a.16Xlarge (AMD) and r6g.16Xlarge, and you want to compare the performance matrics on each of those.

-After you run the test_db script you will end up with 3 directories with raw data
+Lets say you are testing mongodb on 3 servers r5.16Xlarge, r5a.16Xlarge and r6g.16Xlarge, I would simply change the "server" and "targer" variables for each of the runs and run the script.
+After you run the test_db script you will end up with 3 tgz with raw data
 ```
-test_output_r6g test_output_r5 and test_output_r5a
+test_output_r6g.tgz  test_output_r5.tgz and test_output_r5a.tgz
 ```
 Each containing data in the following files
 ```